-This week, retired US Navy Captain Tom “Demon” Mitchell joins us to describe the single-engine Corsair II—including the variants, armament, strengths & weaknesses, and more.
-You’ll be amazed at Demon’s stories, not just of the Corsair II but of the life and experiences of a career carrier aviator during the tumultuous 60s and 70s.
+On this episode, retired U.S. Navy Captain Tom “Demon” Mitchell joins us to describe the single-engine Corsair II—including the variants, armament, strengths & weaknesses, and more.
+You’ll be amazed at Demon’s stories, not just of the Corsair II but of the life and experiences of a career carrier aviator during the tumultuous 1960s and ’70s.

 During the listener question segment, we discuss mishap involvement, faith, the importance of FCLPs, and how improperly dispensed A generic term for inflight-deployable countermeasures such as chaff, flares, and jammer decoys.
 Also known as "items." are handled.
 Don’t forget to check out the SHOP page on our website for Fighter Pilot Podcast-themed apparel and household items.